UX Articles

 Otherwise, users might assume an option simply isn’t available.

-Further adding to the complexity of gifting for users is that some gifting services may be free — typically this will include a custom gift message and gift receipt — while other services are available for an additional charge, such as gift wrapping.
+Further complicating gifting for users is that some gifting services may be free — typically this includes a custom gift message and gift receipt — while other services are available for an additional charge, such as gift wrapping.

-During testing, users’ expectations for which services were free were sometimes misaligned, leading to some users often believing that adding a gift message would be a premium service.
+During testing, users’ expectations for which services were free were sometimes misaligned, leading some users to believe that adding a gift message would be a premium service.

-Therefore it is crucial that each of the gifting features is explicitly marked as free if there’s no cost associated, as user expectations and various site implementations will differ.
+Therefore, it is crucial that each of the gifting features is explicitly marked as free if there is no cost associated.

 Some especially thoughtful users will want to know what gifting options a site has to offer early on — while still in the product-search phase — to avoid wasting time finding a suitable gift only to be disappointed during the checkout process when gifting options are nonexistent, too expensive, or too complicated to understand.